Secure the future of learning, today and tomorrow.

 In this webinar, we’ll be sharing best practices for email security in your school.
 Learn how email is used as the number one method for attacking schools (and other organizations), through phishing, spear phishing, mail spam, email hijacking, and spoofing being the most frequently used attacks.

 Wayne Roye is the Founder of Troinet, a privately held Technology Consulting Firm based in New York City.
 Their goal is to help companies make better decisions around technology.
-They provide C-Level management services from strategic planning, project management, implementation, down to hands on technical services.
+They provide C-Level management services from strategic planning, project management, and implementation, down to hands-on technical services.

+Chris Peluso is the head of sales in North America for Libraesva.
 Libraesva is an email security provider whose mission is to protect organizations worldwide from advanced email threats.
 Libraesva Email Security Gateway (ESG) is the evolution of over a decade of focused email threat research and development, which makes it possible to intelligently distinguish safe email from ever-increasingly deceptive and difficult to identify attacks.
-Libraesva continues to develop it’s own unique algorithms and detection techniques that are more efficient and successful at stopping known and unknown threats in the wild.

 According to Terranova Worldwide Corp (Terranova Security), 20% of recipients click a phishing link inside an email and over 50% of those who clicked, submitted their credentials on the landing page.
 The Education sector was in amongst the highest percentage (70%) who submitted credential on a landing page.